jpughesanford/academic-website/content/authors/admin/_index.md

 ## About Me

+WEBSITE CURRENTLY UNDER CONSTRUCTION

 Joshua Pughe-Sanford is a Postdoctoral Fellow at the Flatiron Institute of the Simons Foundation in New York City.
-As a researcher, their work focuses on reduced order modelling of the coherent structures within complex dynamical systems.
+Their work focuses on reduced order modelling of coherent structures in complex dynamical systems.